KristoferMar/MEAN-stack-app/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+## Data Management

+The follwoing functions are used to manipulate array's and data. <br>
+array.concat(array2) : Adds 2 arrays together & puts array2 last. <br>

 ## Angular testing

 How to use
-- "ng test" : Runs all test suites
+- `ng test` : Runs all test suites

 Find <br>
 Mean-stack-app --> src --> app --> app.component.spec.ts